robertostling/parallel-tools/README.md

     python3 find_instances.py -e ' snakes ' eng | python3 find_instances.py -a -v -e ' orm' swe-x-bible-1917

-From which you could tentatively conclude that the suffix "-ar" as a plural marker for this noun in Swedish.
+From which you could tentatively conclude that the suffix "-ar" is a plural marker for this noun in Swedish.

 ## Performance